-The Flippin School District (District) and \\\\\ (Teacher) enter into the following contract addendum:
+The Flippin School District (District) and (Teacher) enter into the

-- 1. Teacher has agreed to teach a class on \\\\\ instead of a preparatory period from \\\\\ through \\\\\; - 2.
-District agrees to pay Teacher for the loss of Teacher's preparatory period in the amount of \\\\\; - 3.
-District agrees to pay Teacher for those students who enroll and attend Teacher's class that are in excess of the Standard's maximum daily number of students at the per student per day amount of \\\\\3; - 4.
-District agrees to pay teacher \\\\\4. - 5.
-This addendum between District and Teacher is in addition to and separate from any other contract between District and Teacher; - 6.
-Teacher understands that this agreement is not covered by the Teacher Fair Dismissal Act of 1983 (A.C.A. § 6-17-1501 et seq.); and - 7.
-District and Teacher agree that this contract shall be effective for the current semester and that future semesters shall require District and Teacher to enter into a new contract.
+wing contract addendum:

+1. Teacher has agreed to teach a class preparatory period from through on instead of a

+0

+2. District agrees to pay Teacher for the e loss of Teacher's preparatory peri- oa

+3. in the amount of; 2 District agrees to pay Teacher for those students who enroll and attend

+J. Teacher's class that are in excess of the Standard's maximum daily

+number of students at the per studen

+4. District agrees to pay teacher

+5. This addendum between District and Teacher is in addition to and

+• separate from any other contract bety

+6. Teacher understands that this agreer

+Fair Dismissal Act of 1983 (A.C.A. § •

+7. District and Teacher agree that this contract shall be effective for the

+current semester and that future semesters shall require District and

+Teacher to enter into a new contract.

-Teacher's Signature: Date:
+Tea cher's Signature: Date:

+ı ca oner 3 dignature.
+Date:

-Superintendent's Signature: Date:
+Sup erintendent's Signature: Date:

-Board President's Signature: Date:
+Boa rd President's Signature: Date:

-Notes: Insert the start and end dates of the contract.
+Note es:1 Insert the start and end dates of the e contract.

+2 A tagahar ia nat raguirad ta waa hia /hor prop poriod in order to tooch

-A teacher is not required to use his/her prep period in order to teach more than the one hundred fifty (150) students daily maximum so long as each class period does not go above thirty (30) students.
-If this is the situation, delete #2, pluralize "class" in #3, renumber the remaining paragraphs, and substitute the following language for #1: Teacher has agreed to teach more than the one hundred fifty (150) maximum daily number of students, who shall be placed in the appropriate classes so that no one class contains more than thirty (30) students, from \\\\\\ through \\\\\\.
+2 A teacher is not required to use his/her prep period in order to teach

+more than the one hundred fifty (150) students daily maximum so long as each class period does not go above thirty (30) students.
+If this is the situation, delete #2, pluralize "class" in #3, renumber the remaining

+paragraphs, and substitute the follow

+Teacher has agreed to teach more the

+maximum daily number of students, ate

+classes so that no one class contains • • • • • • • • • • • • • • • • • • • •

+through

+-

-Standards has stated that a teacher teaching more than the maximum daily number of students will result in a flag during the cycle 2 report.
-If you provide Standards with a copy of the supplementary contract, Standards will go in and remove the flag.
+Standards has stated that a teacher to •

+daily number of students will result in

+you provide Standards with a copy of

+Standards will go in and remove the flag.